Benchmarks over four decades of service

 2010 – Brown Bag Program membership reaches 3,400.

-2012 – Computer & Electronics Store opens offering refurbished electronics and appliances.
+2012 – Computer & Electronics Store opens offering refurbished computers, electronics and appliances.
 First annual pancake breakfast held on July 14 with 302 served.
 More than 1,400 seniors attend 36th Annual Harvest Picnic at Harvey West Park.
 Membership grows to 4,100 with 3,700 receiving weekly brown bags.
-Weekly chair yoga begins with attendances growing to 20 students per class.
+Weekly chair yoga classes begin.

 2013 – First Santa Cruz Repair Cafe held at Grey Bears on May 4, with volunteer “Fixit Coaches” helping the public repair broken electronics, appliances, toys, clothing, furniture and other household items.